patelpurvip/MissionMars-briefing/README.md

 # Mission to Mars

 ## Overview
 This repository houses a web Scraping and Flask project to consolidate information on Mars from various webpages.
 Results of the scrape are saved in MongoDB and displayed in one page via Flask, with a link to a separate page for images of the planet's hemispheres.
+Original scrape codes were developed in the jupyter notebooks housed in the repository, before being transferred into the python scrape files.

 ![Image](images/nasa-mars-mission-plan.png)